 When the classification applies, you must comply with general environmental requirements under the Act and all management options in the classification.

-When the classification does not apply, you must comply with all relevant requirements under the Environment Protection Act 1970 (the Act), the IWR Regulations and the Environment Protection (Scheduled Premises and Exemption) Regulations 2007.
+When the classification does not apply, you must comply with all relevant requirements under the Environment Protection Act 1970 (the Act), the IWR Regulations and the Environment Protection (Scheduled Premises) Regulations 2017.
 This includes licensing and waste transport certificates.

 Figure 1: How the drilling mud classification is applied